cea-hpc/modules/doc/source/cookbook/hide-and-forbid-modules.rst

     $ module avail
     -- ../example/hide-and-forbid-modules/modulefiles --
-    appA/1.0  chemappA/1.0  chemappB/1.0
+    appA/1.0  appB/1.0  chemappA/1.0  chemappB/1.0
-    appA/2.0  chemappA/2.0  chemappB/2.0
+    appA/2.0  appB/2.0  chemappA/2.0  chemappB/2.0
-    $ module avail appB
+    $ module avail appC
-    $ module load appB
+    $ module load appC
-    ERROR: Unable to locate a modulefile for 'appB'
+    ERROR: Unable to locate a modulefile for 'appC'

-The :mfcmd:`module-forbid` statement added for ``appB`` helps to get a clear error message for the non-authorized users that are aware of the existence of the module name and version (instead of getting a modulefile location error).
+The :mfcmd:`module-forbid` statement added for ``appC`` helps to get a clear error message for the non-authorized users that are aware of the existence of the module name and version (instead of getting a modulefile location error).

 .. code-block:: console

-    $ module load appB/2.0
+    $ module load appC/2.0
-    ERROR: Access to module 'appB/2.0' is denied Access is restricted to owners of license token
+    ERROR: Access to module 'appC/2.0' is denied Access is restricted to owners of license token

 Alternatively such restrictions on modulefiles can be achieved by adapting